 The NU6900 is outfitted with Samsung's SmartThings interface, which we consider one of the better smart TV platforms available.
 You'll have access to all of your favorite apps, thanks to Samsung's fairly expansive app store, and new additions to the Samsung ecosystem include support for iTunes video content.

 But you don't get the full experience Samsung offers on its more premium sets.
 The biggest omission is the lack of voice interaction.
 The remote has no built-in microphone, and even the Samsung remote app lacks the option to use the Bixby voice assistant found on Samsung's higher-end models.
+The good news is that you can still connect your Samsung smart TV to Alexa, letting you add voice controls on your own.

 The Samsung NU6900 is a good option for anyone who wants to get a solid 4K smart TV without spending a lot.
 The attractive design, strong contrast and a decent smart TV experience make it a great set to pick up on sale.